HypeHound/downpay-docs/docs/initial-setup/installing-to-themes.md

 ## Online Store 2.0 Themes

-### Installing Downpay blocks into your storefront
+### Installing Downpay Product and Cart blocks into your storefront

-If you are running a new Online Store 2.0 theme that supports app blocks, you can add Downpay to your store in a the product page and the cart template.
+If you are running a new Online Store 2.0 theme that supports app blocks, you can add Downpay to your store in a the product page and the cart templates.

 #### Steps